 - Content MUST have ‘canonical referencing’; that is, a natural search for syndicated content will deliver the user to The Open University, not the third-party who has provided a potentially high-profile but additional platform for OU content

 The copyright and intellectual property rights in this website are owned by The Open University.
 This site also contains proprietary materials which are licensed to the OU and which along with OU’s logos and trademarks are not subject to the terms of the Creative Commons Licence.
-These materials include certain videos and photos (see acknowledgements below), and the design, layout, appearance of and graphics contained within this site.
+These materials include certain photos (see acknowledgements below), and the design, layout, appearance of and graphics contained within this site.
 Unauthorised use of these materials may constitute intellectual property infringement.

 We would like to thank our colleagues on the Listening Experience Database project team, Damian Dadson and Enrico Motta, and our editor Louise Reilly, for the hard work, care and creativity they have put into developing this online publication.
 Thanks also go to all those individuals identified within the collection chapters who have given permission for their photos and video clips to be used.